Emotional Stages of Divorce for the Initiator and for the Non-Initiating Spouse

 Soon the Couple begins to alternate times of fighting and/or distancing – with good times intermixed.
 There is an occasional thought of, or talk of, divorce.
 Resentments build but the relationship has not yet reached a breakpoint.
 There is still some residue of goodwill, based on the hope and good feelings at the beginning of the marriage.

 2. ‘Escalation’ Stage

-Usually a precipitating event causes the emotional conflict of fighting and/or distancing to escalate.
-The precipitating event might be birth of a child, an affair, death of a parent, loss of a job or job change, movement to a new location, serious illness, or financial instability.
+Usually, a precipitating event causes the emotional conflict of fighting and/or distancing to escalate.
+The precipitating event might be birth of a child, an affair, death of a parent, loss of a job or job change, the movement to a new location, serious illness, or financial instability.

 Those precipitating stressors often stir the pot.
 One or both Spouses experiences increased negative feelings, judgments and lack of need satisfaction.
 These Spouses feel frustrated, often unloved and not understood, empty and more and more alone.

 Instead of talking it out, as in a healthy marriage, the attacking and withdrawing escalates.
 One Spouse or both increase the amount of uncoupling.

 Inner conflict over what to do as a solution, including divorce, now escalates.
 (Here is an example: Ben and Sheila frequently fought with each other.
 Over time, they became increasingly judgmental.
 However, neither wanted to be alone so the marriage held together.
 When their first child arrived, now Sheila poured her love into the child.
 She no longer feared to be alone because she had a connection to the child.
 Now Sheila did not back down when she and Ben could not work out their differences.
 Now divorce threatened.)